+A household member currently serving in the US Armed Forces or has been discharged with an honorable discharge or a discharge based on a service-related injury, illness or disability;

-- Head of household or spouse who was honorably discharged from the Armed Services of the United States and served at least six (6) months on active duty during a period of war or conflict listed on next page, or who is 100% disabled due to a service related injury; - Law enforcement officers or firefighters who suffered 100% disability due to a service-related injury; - Spouse with dependent children of a veteran of the armed forces killed in a war/conflict if the spouse was dependent on the armed services veteran at the time of death and is eligible as a family at time of application; - Spouse with dependent children of a law enforcement officer or firefighter killed in the line of duty if the spouse was dependent on the law enforcement officer or firefighter at the time of death and is eligible as a family at time of application.
+Law enforcement officers or firefighters who suffered 100% disability due to a service-related injury;

+Spouse with dependent children of a veteran of the armed forces killed in a war/conflict if the spouse was dependent on the armed services veteran at the time of death and is eligible as a family at time of application;

+Spouse with dependent children of a law enforcement officer or firefighter killed in the line of duty if the spouse was dependent on the law enforcement officer or firefighter at the time of death and is eligible as a family at time of application.
-Veteran Preference Wars or Conflicts

-World War I World War II Korean Conflict Vietnam Era Persian Gulf War Mexican Border Period

 - Resident of Manchester: Applies to applicant families living, working or who have been notified that they are hired to work in Manchester.
-This preference also applies to applicants aged 62 or older, or who are a person with disabilities and have a son, daughter or parent living in Manchester as well as applicants who at one time lived in Manchester and can provide documentation of same. - Displaced: Applies to families who are being displaced from their current residence due to government action or fire that was not caused by their own negligence. - Targeted Funding Programs: These programs apply only to families who are eligible and have been placed on the regular waiting list.
+This preference also applies to applicants aged 62 or older, or who are a person with disabilities and have a son, daughter or parent living in Manchester as well as applicants who at one time lived in Manchester and can provide documentation of same. - Displaced: Applies to families who are being displaced from their current residence due to government action, disaster such as fire that was not caused by their own negligence or due to a federally declared disaster. - Targeted Funding Programs: These programs apply only to families who are eligible and have been placed on the regular waiting list.
 When a specific type of funding becomes available, MHRA will review the waiting list for the first available family meeting the targeted funding criteria.
 MHRA has the following Targeted Programs: